|

 by Emilio Trampuz

-CARRY A PASSPORT!
+CARRY A PASSPORT

 cross borders.
 Don't wait until the last minute.
 Get a passport now!

-PAY EVERYTHING BY CREDIT CARD
+PAYING BY CREDIT CARD

 By paying with a credit card, you will usually get the best rate of